Nem3sisX/piedpiper-socialspace/README.md

 ---

-<p align="center"> This System uses existing IP cameras and CCTV cameras to detect if people are at a specific distance and adhere to social distancing or not.
-This system enhances crowd control and monitoring for enterprise managers.
+<p align="center"> Social Distancing Made Easy.
+This System uses existing IP cameras and CCTV cameras to detect if people are at a specific distance and adhere to social distancing or not.
+This system enhances crowd control and monitoring for enterprise managers and Customers from an app.
     <br>
 </p>